percona/portal-doc/docs/advisors/checks/performance-pg-archiver-failing.md

 While it might help with urgent needs, it is very dangerous: **be aware that doing this will break the continuity of the archive**.

-Basically the PITR is no longer an option unless the initial issue is solved and a new physical backup (filesystem snapshot, pg_basebackup) is taken.
+Basically, the PITR is no longer an option unless the initial issue is solved and a new physical backup (filesystem snapshot, pg_basebackup) is taken.

 ## Need more support from Percona?
 Subscribe to Percona Platform to get database support with guaranteed SLAs or proactive database management services from the Percona team.